-About fabric coverings
+Mattress fabric coverings explained

-2.Damask: This is a woven fabric that will be on the majority of mattresses.
-It has become generally termed ‘Belgian damask’ even though many of the damask fabrics described as such has never been through Europe, never mind Belgium.
+This is a woven fabric that will be on the majority of mattresses.
+It has become generally termed ‘Belgian damask’ even though many of the damask fabrics described are made outside of Belgium.
 There are plenty of fabric manufacturers that produce material for mattresses, each with their own speciality and it is unusual for a manufacturer to stick with just one fabric supplier.
 Most come from Europe, France and Italy being favourite sources.
 But also, from as far afield as India and Malaysia.
-Our John Ryan 100% Viscose fabrics are from Bekaert – one of the premier producers of mattress ticking in the world.
-Sorry, just showing off a little.
+That said there is a world of difference between a cheap shiny polyester ‘Damask’ and a true woven Viscose (plant fibre) blend Damask.

 As you can see just by this extremely small example, much can be made of fabric coverings.
 The fight between textile merchants really is cut-throat, each one vying for a slice of the mattress market.
 Knowing this, it makes absolute sense that these magical properties of fabrics should not influence you in any way prior to selecting a mattress based on your budget.